-The History of Marlow Amateur Operatic Society 1955 - 2015
+The History of Marlow Amateur Operatic Society (M.A.O.S.)
+1955 -2022

-In the autumn of 1955, 41 members began rehearsals for “H.M.S Pinafore”.
-The show was performed over four nights in April 1956 in The Public Hall, now known as Liston Hall.
+In the autumn of 1955, 41 members began rehearsals for “H.M.S.
+Pinafore”.
+The show was performed over four nights in April 1956 in the Public Hall, now known as Liston Hall.
 It had a small stage and very basic dressing room areas, notably for the men’s chorus below ground in the boiler room, but the first season was a sell-out as the audience relished the return of one of Gilbert and Sullivan’s most popular operettas.

-The Liston Hall has served as one of our main rehearsal locations, minus the stage, but in the first few seasons M.A.O.S. made good use of the large “Assembly Hall” at the rear of the “George and Dragon” Public House for their rehearsals.
-Marlow’s own brew of Thomas Wethered’s beer featured prominently in the after-rehearsal relaxation!
-It is to be noted that of the 13 adverts in the first programme, the “George and Dragon” is the sole surviving business in the town.
-All of the other small businesses, which belonged to many of the original cast, have long-since closed.
-(Robert Brown and Philip Dorsett, Grocers; Cyril Chalk, Ironmongers; Hatton Shoe Repairs; Asplin, Butchers; MacFisheries; Helene Conyer Hairdressers; and Norman Heal, Furniture)
+The Liston Hall has continued to be one of our main rehearsal locations, minus the stage, but in the first few seasons M.A.O.S. made good use of the large Assembly Room at the rear of the “George and Dragon” Public House for their rehearsals.
+Marlow’s own brew of Thomas Wethered’s beer featured prominently in the after-rehearsal recreation!
+It is to be noted that of the 13 adverts in the first programme, the small businesses, which belonged to many of the original cast, have long-since closed - Robert Brown and Philip Dorsett, Grocers; Cyril Chalk, Ironmongers; Hatton Shoe Repairs; Asplin, Butchers; MacFisheries; Helene Conyer, Hairdressers; and Norman Heal, Furniture.

-Jo Bird (nee Chalk) – President M.A.O.S.
+Jo Stuart Bird (nee Chalk) – President M.A.O.S.